Kim-Macdonald/VoCcaller/README.md

 ## Library Plate and Run Numbers:

 If your samples don't have Library Plate # in the name (as illustrated in Sample Naming above), then you can also comment out the -------LIB NUM & RUN NUM COLUMN:-------- section for adding LibraryNum and RunNum columns in the script.

 These columns won't be added to the end of the table (<b>it will just have the 2 VariantYesNo and VariantType columns added at the end</b>).

+<b>Otherwise: </b>

+LibraryNum column will be populated with only the Library Plate # for each sample

+RunNum column will be populated with the lowest LibraryPlate# to the highest for a run (if multiple per run) (e.g. if a run has libraries 200, 201, 202, 203 - then RunNum column will be 200-203 for <b>all</b> samples)

 # Usage: